"""

 value *defines the request made to the client* for environment values.

-characters, indicating the environment keys the server requests
+environment keys the server requests of the client.
+If this list

-of the client.
-If this list contains the special byte constants,
+contains the special byte constants, ``USERVAR`` or ``VAR``, the

-other additional user or system values.
+client is allowed to volunteer any other additional user or system

-The default return value is::
+The default return value requests only common variables needed for

 """